barbazul/1kfa/mod_guide_gm.md

 the only storyteller. **Ask the players questions** and use the answers.
 Embrace your curiosity.

+When you run Sarukkan's Chamber, there are some built-in prompts to give you some practice asking questions that fill in the details of a scene or give personality to NPCs.

+There are also questions that you will need to ask to establish what rules
+apply: "What is your character trying to accomplish?", "Is anyone else helping?", "Who is taking the lead?".

 The easiest question to use is "What do you do?".
 Whenever you make a GM move, end with "What do you do?".
 You don't even have to ask the person you made the move against.
 Take that chance to shift focus elsewhere.